DevikrishnaB/Restaurant-Ordering-system/README.md

 📋 ORDER HISTORY
 ============================================================
-[Previous saved orders will be displayed here]
+[Previously saved orders will be displayed here]
 ============================================================

 1. 📋 View Menu
 2. 🛒 Add Items to Cart